 Bees and wasps

-Please refer to the Health and Environmental Services Amendment By-Law.
+Please refer to the Environmental Health By-Law.

 A person may keep a maximum number of bee hives specified in column 2 on land of size specified in column 1.

 |400 - 1000

 A person must not keep more than the maximum number of bee hives specified in sub clause 1 without the written permission of the General Manager.
 If you want to keep more than the maximum number of bee hives, complete the application form located at the bottom of the page.